AlexsLemonade/OpenPBTA-analysis/doc/data-formats.md

 ### Somatic Copy Number Variant (CNV) Data

-Somatic Copy Number Variant (CNV) data are provided in a modified [SEG format](https://software.broadinstitute.org/software/igv/SEG) for each of the [applied software packages](https://alexslemonade.github.io/OpenPBTA-manuscript/#somatic-copy-number-variant-calling) and denoted with the `pbta-cnv` prefix.
+Somatic Copy Number Variant (CNV) data are provided in a modified [SEG format](https://software.broadinstitute.org/software/igv/SEG) for each of the [applied software packages](https://alexslemonade.github.io/OpenPBTA-manuscript/#somatic-copy-number-variant-calling) and denoted with the `cnv` prefix.
 **Somatic copy number data is only generated for whole genome sequencing (WGS) samples.**

-  * `pbta-cnv-cnvkit.seg.gz` is the the CNVkit SEG file.
+  * `cnv-cnvkit.seg.gz` is the the CNVkit SEG file.
 This file contains an additional column `copy.num` to denote copy number of each segment, derived from the CNS file output of the algorithm [described here](https://cnvkit.readthedocs.io/en/stable/fileformats.html).
-  * `pbta-cnv-controlfreec.tsv.gz` is the ControlFreeC TSV file.
+  * `cnv-controlfreec.tsv.gz` is the ControlFreeC TSV file.
 It is a merge of `*_CNVs` files produced from the algorithm, and columns are [described here](http://boevalab.inf.ethz.ch/FREEC/tutorial.html#OUTPUT).

 #### A Note on Ploidy